chrishiestand/class-vmware-docker-2018-03-12/labs/2-cgroups-namespaces/index.md

 ```

-credits: Much of this example taken from <https://jvns.ca/blog/2016/10/10/what-even-is-a-container/>
+credits: Inspiration and some examples taken from <https://jvns.ca/blog/2016/10/10/what-even-is-a-container/>